ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 ## Install the Images

-There are several images we would like to display for our teas, but these assets to do not exist yet. <a download href="/assets/packages/ionic-angular/img.zip">Download the images</a> and unpack the zip file under `public/assets`, creating an `img` folder with the images in them.
+There are several images we would like to display for our teas, but these assets to do not exist yet. <a download href="/assets/packages/ionic-angular/img.zip">Download the images</a> and unpack the zip file under `public`, creating an `img` folder with the images in them.

 **Note:** the specifics on doing this depends on the type of machine you are using.
 On a Mac:

-1. Drag and drop the `img.zip` from `Downloads` into `public/assets`
+1. Drag and drop the `img.zip` from `Downloads` into `public`
-1. Double click the `img.zip` file in `public/assets`, which creates an `img` folder
+1. Double click the `img.zip` file in `public`, which creates an `img` folder
 1. Remove the `img.zip` file
-1. Find the favicon.png file and move it into `public/assets/icon`
+1. Find the favicon.png file and move it into `public`

 If you are running the application in the browser, you should notice that the icon in the browser tab has now changed.
 However, the tab still says "Ionic App."
-To change that, you can edit the `public/index.html` file and change the `title`.
+To change that, you can edit the `index.html` file and change the `title`.

 ## Model the Data